 IPS is a 4HP eurorack diy kit.
 It’s a switched-mode power supply that converts the 5V power from any USB interface/changer into +12V/-12V for your modular synthesizer.
 This does not allow you to power big racks but can easily power up a fully equipped 42HP case.
 Although the design of the IPS mainboard is modular/stackable to deliver more power.
 The kit includes whashers to stack the boards together to get more output power.
 You can also use the unit without frontpanel inside a case (no access to the SHUT inputs) if it has a power switch and a 5V input.

-Positive and negative rails are independently built, and the circuits have a shutdown input which is accessible thru two jacks on the frontpanel.
+Positive and negative rails are independently built, and the circuits have shutdown inputs which are accessible thru two jacks on the frontpanel.

 This gives you a very different approach to operate a connected module.
 By “proper” modulation of it’s own powersupply voltages any connected module(s) can operate then in a, let’s say: “near death state”, which can create interesting effects.

 The kit also includes the babybusboard, which is a small busboard (7 outs) to distribute power to your moduels.

 A 20cm cable and connectors come also with.

 In a glimpse:

 * modern and fast 1.2-2MHz switching regulators from LT deliver up to 300mA@12V and 150mA@-12V

 * includes the babybusboard with 7 output connectors (flatmount, can directly be mounted on a surface)

 * IPS mainboard can be mounted inside a case without frontpanel like a common PSU (flatmount too)